-Table Base Information Population Approach Methodology Assumptions Name Reference ltem Actual / Estimate Source methodology Assumptions 'Initial construction or acquisition cost' row based on a review of supporting artefacts identifying that the assets formed part of the assets at the time of Jemena's acquisition of DDP.
-The reclassification does not result in a change to the 'Closing carrying value' reported in the template.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions In accordance with accounting standards DDP has netted off deferred tax assets and liabilities in its Balance Sheet.
 Non-DDP Other Assets Trade debtor receivable amounts attributable to non-DDP assets as at year end have been removed from the Other Assets amount.
 Refer to BoP Reference 2.1.1.a for the methodology applied to Non-DDP attributable revenue (and associated trade debtor).
 Table 3.1: Pipeline assets 3.1.b Inventories, Deferred tax assets, Other assets Actual The SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) SAP DDP's Inventories, deferred tax assets and other assets are not shared assets, they form part of Pipeline Assets and are reported on the row 'Other non-depreciable pipeline assets'. (refer to BoP reference 3.1.a for further details).
 N/A